 The Huggins-Grube Protocol is an integrated system that incorporates multiple safety factors to enhance immune recovery.
 The foundation of the Huggins-Grube Protocol is the “Full Dental Revision”.
 A Full Dental Revision consists of the removal of all toxic materials from the mouth and restoring the mouth as holistically as possible, using biocompatible materials.

-Over the past decades since 1968, we have developed a system guided by blood chemistries that have established what we call the Stability Point.
+Over the past decades since 1968, Dr. Huggins had developed a system guided by blood chemistries that have established what he called the Stability Point.
 Hospitals use what are called “normal ranges” for blood reports.
 Normal encompasses, by definition, 95.56% of the population.
 This population consists mainly of sick people in the hospital and patients who are visiting doctors for some health problem.
 Do you want to be compared with them?